Oleksii-Kshenskyi/btagsil/README.md

 ## Building and playing

-As for now (the almost-empty Python prototype stage), I'll be using the "main Python file in the root of the repo plus a bunch of implementation details in the `src` folder" kind of structure.
+As for now (the almost-empty Python prototype stage), I'll be using the "main Python file in the root of the repo plus a bunch of implementation details in the `game` folder" kind of structure.
 Probably with a separate `tests` folder.
-So in order to run the game, just use the `python` executable to run the .py file in the root of the repo.
+So in order to run the game, just use the `python` executable to run the `sky.py` file in the root of the repo.

 ## Licensing